-Urinary incontinence -- the accidental leakage of urine -- affects millions of Americans, the majority of them women.
-There are several different types of urinary incontinence.
+Urinary incontinence -- when you accidentally leak urine -- is a problem that affects millions of Americans, most of them women.
+There are several different types, causes, and treatments.

 Causes of overactive bladder include:

 Conditions such as multiple sclerosis, Parkinson's disease, diabetes, and stroke can affect nerves, leading to urge incontinence.
-Other conditions such as bladder infections, bladder stones, and use of certain medications can also contribute to symptoms.
+Bladder problems, such as infections and bladder stones, and certain medications can also cause it.

 - Weak bladder muscles

 - Conditions that block the flow of urine, such as tumors or an enlarged prostate

 - Certain medications